idontknowwhatimdoing/dotfiles/README.md

 ```

 ### change-theme.sh
-An other way of changing the theme, it uses [rofi](https://github.com/davatorium/rofi) to list all themes so you can use it outside the terminal.
+An other way of changing the theme, it uses [rofi](https://github.com/davatorium/rofi) to list the themes so you can use it outside the terminal.

 It will call `set-theme.sh` with the selected theme.

 Use a shortcut to call this script from your window manager (or sxhd) for maximum efficiency (wow).

+There is currently a bug that makes the new picom config not reload.
+Not sure how to fix this.

 If you think of a better name, let me know lmao
 ```